arcjet/arcjet-js/body/README.md

 We've chosen to re-implement the logic to read the body from the stream to keep the dependency tree for our packages as light as possible.
-Our implementation is as light as possible while still providing the functionality that we need, specifically it excludes the functionality to return the stream as a buffer and always parses it as a string.
+Our implementation is as light as possible while still providing the functionality that we need, specifically it excludes the functionality to return the stream as a buffer and removes encoding to parse it as a utf-8 string, it also only uses an async-await interface rather than the sync provided by `raw-body`.

 ## License